Massive disk formation in the tidal disruption of a neutron star by a nearly extremal black hole: Results

 In Figure~\ref{fig:density}, we show the surface density $\Sigma$ at three times during the settling phase.
 The density peaks at a circumferential radius of around 30km; the location of the peak remains fixed, while the overall density slowly decreases everywhere as the mass is depleted by accretion.
 Also shown in this plot is the RMS deviation in $\Sigma$ at each radius due to deviations from axisymmetry.
 We see that the inner disk is quite axisymmetric, but that deviations from axisymmetry reach order unity at around $r_{\rm settle}(t)$.
 A Fourier analysis of $\Sigma$ at late times shows that the deviation from axisymmetry primarily subsists in trailing spiral features, although localized twists in which a mode is leading over a small radial range are occasionally seen in some modes.
-Inside 100km, $\delta\Sigma/\Sigma_{m=0}\sim 10^{-2}$, but the nonaxisymmetry increases with radius and reaches order unity at around $r_{\rm settle}$, with $m=1$ dominating in this region.
+The dominant mode in the outer disk is $m=1$.
 Only in the inner region can these modes be regarded as linear perturbations of an equilibrium system; here they provide a natural way to understand the extraction of angular momentum from the inner disk which must occur if the low-angular-momentum outer disk (see below) is to settle.
 In addition to these smooth modes, equilibrium in $r_{\rm settle}/2 < r < r_{\rm settle}$ is sometimes disturbed by weak, localized sharp features, presumably weak shocks where gas on eccentric orbits hits the more settled disk.
 These features are most clearly seen in the pressure force (see below).

 In Figure~\ref{fig:equilibrium}, we plot the specific orbital energy ($E=u_t$) and angular momentum ($L=-u_{\phi}/u_t$) on the equator as a function of radius.
 For comparison, we plot the expected curves for circular orbit geodesics in this spacetime metric.
 The geodesic $E$ and $L$ are the expected orbital parameters for a stationary disk taking into account the disk's self-gravity (which is included in the numerical metric) but not pressure forces.
 Except in the very inner disk, we see significant deviations from geodesic orbits, as would be expected for a thick disk.
 Figure~\ref{fig:equilibrium} also includes $E$ and $L$ for equilibrium circular orbits, i.e. stationary circular orbits taking into account the pressure force for the given fluid profile.
 These agree with the actual $E$ and $L$ up to about 100km.
 Beyond this, the energy curves continue to agree (accounting for deviations due to localized shocks), but the angular momentum profiles flatten more rapidly than the equilibrium curve (although the latter seems to become somewhat noisy) and become sub-equilibrium.
 The gas at these radii was ejected (from the tidal tail or the post-merger shock) into eccentric orbits, as seen from the $L$ deficit and the nonzero radial velocity (cf. Fig.~\ref{fig:velocity}).
 Equivalently, the nonaxisymmetric modes carry net negative angular momentum.
 Pressure support becomes especially important in the outer disk, as can be seen from the deviation between geodesic and equilibrium curves.
 We also have observed that the disk thickness, height $H$ divided by radius $r$, increases with radius from about $H/r\approx 0.2$ in the inner disk to about $H/r\approx 0.35$ in the outer disk.